Fair Grove Historical and Preservation Society

 We have a brand new Facebook page, which we encourage you to Like and Follow.
 You can find it here:

-The Fair Grove Historical and Preservation Society was created several years ago, with the initial goal of preserving and restoring a grist mill located in the center of Fair Grove, Missouri.
+The Fair Grove Historical and Preservation Society was created several years ago, with the initial goal of preserving and restoring a grist mill located at the center of Fair Grove, Missouri.
+It is one of the premier attractions of its type in the region, and is a living museum depicting life at the turn of the 19th century, into the early part of the 20th century.

 This mill was originally known as the Boegel & Hines mill, but after changing hands several times became known locally as Wommack Mill.